SimDoes/bevy-xreal-ar-demo/README.md

 Might want to consider using `async-hid` instead of `hidapi` for the driver as a way to fix the jitter, although the loop is already running at 1000 Hz so I'm not too sure if that would help.

-Experiment with different Hz for fixed squedule of updating the camera.
+Experiment with different Hz for fixed schedule of updating the camera.
 Rendering PreUpdate (before each frame) seems to create more jittering than using a fixed schedule, but results may vary based on your framerate.

 ## Useful libraries